 Most parents give their kids a phone with the intention to keep them safe.
 It’s simply the easiest way to communicate when we are not together.
 Period.
-But if you’re not using iPhone Parental Controls, you are giving your children the keys to the car, a full tank of gas, no maps, and no rules of the road.
+But if you’re not using iPhone Parental Controls, you are giving your children the keys to the car, with a full tank of gas, no maps, and no rules of the road.

 In a few simple steps, you can limit exposure to questionable content, and help your child build agency as they develop the skills to navigate a technology-reliant world.